-Florida Maritime Museum volunteer John McDonald grew up in Cortez, just across the street from the charming 1912 brick schoolhouse that now houses the Museum.
+Florida Maritime Museum volunteer John McDonald grew up in Cortez, just across the street from the charming 1912 brick schoolhouse that now houses the museum.

 Even before he was old enough to attend classes, John spent some time at the school.
-Living just across the street made it easy to run over during recess and see his friends, but the principal was adamant that John shouldn’t be there during school hours until officially enrolled as a student.
+Living right across the street made it easy to run over during recess and see his friends, but the principal was adamant that John shouldn’t be there during school hours until officially enrolled as a student.
 Time and time again John was sent back home.

 Eventually young John McDonald deemed the situation altogether unfair and decided to take matters into his own hands.
 Armed with a rake and a determined attitude, he stood his ground and refused to leave.
 He even chased the principal around a little.
 John remembers starting school the next year “on pretty shaky ground,” but all was soon forgotten.
 He would attend school in Cortez through 6th grade, creating memories that have lasted a lifetime.

 John, his classmates, and their teachers all faced challenges unique to life at the small schoolhouse in the fishing village of Cortez.
 Because of limited space, each of the three classrooms held several grades, requiring teachers to tailor their lessons to a broad age range.
 Students, therefore, had to work together and learn from each other as peers.